lidofinance/lido-improvement-proposals/LIPS/lip-37.md

     /// @param delegate Address of the incoming delegate. function assignDelegate(address delegate) external;

-    /// @notice Remove the current and pending delegate.
+    /// @notice Immediately remove the current and pending delegate.
     ///         Only callable by owner.
     ///         Reverts if the contract is terminated. function revokeDelegate() external;